tlhutch/test-playbooks/tests/README.md

         export ANSIBLE_HOST_KEY_CHECKING=False

-7. From the root directory of the repository, run the tests
+7. From the root directory of the repository, run all the tests with the following command.
+Note, it's more common to limit test execution with either the `-m` and/or `-k` parameters.

         py.test --ansible-inventory=playbooks/inventory.tower --baseurl https://tower.example.com --destructive tests/